joncaudill/InfoTools/README.md

+# README.md
 # InfoTools

-InfoTools is a Windows desktop application (WPF, .NET 8) that provides tools such as favicon identification using a local database of known favicon hashes.
+InfoTools is a Windows desktop application (WPF, .NET 8) that provides tools such as favicon identification using a local database of known favicon hashes, and website header analysis with integrated favicon detection.

 NOTE: for testing purposes, the application includes:
 - A sample favicon.ico file